The Farnesoid X Receptor Ligand Obeticholic Acid in NASH Treatment (FLINT)

 Clinical Trials URL: http://www.clinicaltrials.gov/show/NCT01265498

 Nonalcoholic fatty liver disease (NAFLD) is characterized by hepatic steatosis in the absence of a history of significant alcohol use or other known liver disease.
 Nonalcoholic steatohepatitis (NASH) is the progressive form of the disease, which results in cirrhosis, liver failure, and death in a substantial proportion of patients.
 Treatment approaches to NAFLD in adults and children target reduction in insulin resistance and oxidative stress.
 Several agents have been found to be promising as therapy of NAFLD in small clinical trials, but none have been proven to alter its natural history or outcome, and none are approved for general use in this disorder.
 The Nonalcoholic Steatohepatitis Clinical Research Network (NASH CRN) was established by the NIDDK in 2002 to investigate the natural history, pathogenesis, and therapy of NAFLD and NASH in both children and adults.
-The Farnesoid X Receptor (FXR) Ligand Obeticholic Acid in NASH Treatment (FLINT) trial is a multicenter, randomized, placebo-controlled clinical trial conducted by the NASH CRN to investigate the safety and efficacy of treatment with obeticholic acid in adults with fatty liver disease.
+The Farnesoid X Receptor (FXR) Ligand Obeticholic Acid in Nonalcoholic Steatohepatitis (NASH) Treatment (FLINT) trial was a multicenter, randomized, placebo-controlled clinical trial conducted by the NASH CRN to investigate the safety and efficacy of treatment of obeticholic acid compared to placebo in adults with nonalcoholic fatty liver disease.

 A planned interim analysis of end-of-treatment liver biopsies from 58% (164/283) of enrolled patient demonstrated that the primary endpoint had been reached and the statistical significance crossed the preset boundry set for efficacy (p ≤ 0.0031).
 Accordingly, further liver biopsies were not performed.
 Additionally, because of the observation of disproportionate lipid abnormalities among patients receiving OCA and in the context of the study having met its primary endpoint, further treatment with OCA and placebo was discontinued and remaining patients completed a 24-week follow-up off treatment.